Jovito Salonga: Final years and legacy

 Detail of the Wall of Remembrance at the Bantayog ng mga Bayani, showing names from the 2016 batch of Bantayog honorees, including that of Jovito Salonga.

 Salonga died on March 10, 2016, due to cardiac arrest at the Philippine Heart Center in Quezon City.

 Salonga has been called by his nephew Rene Saguisag (Saguisag used to call him Uncle Jovy though Salonga is actually the second cousin once removed of Saguisag, as his paternal grandmother Talia Saguisag is the first cousin of Salonga's mother Dinang Reyes) as the finest statesman or the best president we never had, while Joker Arroyo called him the most important historical figure who influenced the nation by his words alone.
 Bantayog ng mga Bayani renamed its main building in its compound as the Sen. Jovito R. Salonga Building.
 It houses the museum, amphitheater, and the office.
 While Silliman University's law school houses the Dr. Jovito R. Salonga Center for Law and Development.

 Subic Naval Base has the Inang Laya Monument which shows plaques that feature handprints of the twelve senators who voted to end the military bases agreement, with Salonga's famous speech that broke the tie included in the plaque, together with a representation of his handprint.

-In 2022, Mayor Vico Sotto of Pasig, who called Salonga his biggest hero, named the new building of Salonga’s alma mater Pasig Elementary School the Jovito R. Salonga Building.
+In 2022, Mayor Vico Sotto of Pasig, who called Salonga his biggest hero, named the new building of Salonga's alma mater Pasig Elementary School the Jovito R. Salonga Building.
+Salonga's statue was unveiled at the Rizal High School quadrangle by Sotto on Salonga's 105th birth anniversary.
+This was cited by the local government as a means to honor the most esteemed alumnus and Pasig native in Philippine history.